AimaSheikh/AS/README.md

 🌼 **Front-End Developer | HTML | CSS | JavaScript**

 I'm a passionate front-end developer, fueled by a love for crafting beautiful, user-friendly web experiences.
 Success motivates me to keep learning and pushing boundaries in web development.
-I thrive on helping others and indulging in social work—making a positive impact in my community is close to my heart.
+I thrive on helping others and indulging in social work-making a positive impact in my community is close to my heart.

 ## 🚀 Skills